 On the right side of the cabinet, the larger panel dedicated to Mary has a background of architecture almost identical to the one used for the angel's panel but ribbons below a sunflower have been substituted for the vase.

 The exceptional hardware on this door panel, and the one to its left, is harmonious with the overall decorative themes of the cabinet.
 For example, the metal straps at the top and bottom include a pattern of tracery consisting of elliptical designs within repeating arches.
 The lock itself uses similar figures but in an even more intricate series of patterns.
 Forming the base of the lock is a row of tiny lancet arches.

-In addition to locking with a key (one key for both left and right doors and a separate key for the lower part of the cabinet) there are sliding mechanisms that control the opening of the doors.
+In addition to locking with a key (one key opens both left and right doors and the central door below them) there are sliding mechanisms that control the opening of the doors.
+The system is ingenious.
+Tiny covers flip up to hide the locks for the left and right doors.
+If the sliders are pushed all the way in toward the center of the cabinet they will lock without the key and will only open if the key is turned all the way while moving the slider at the same time.
 On the knob used to move the slide is a face — a simple rendering of features framed by a page-boy hairdo and topped with a hat.

 The squares of carved decoration above and below the lock on this right-hand door of the cabinet are similar but distinct from those on the left.
 While the upper square contains grape leaves and a bunch of grapes there is no stem as on the left.